kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 or API objects to make an upgrade.

 To make use of this enhancement, on upgrade, the feature gate must first be turned on.
-Then, if any Pods want to opt into the `Rapid` backoff decay curve, they must be completely redeployed with `restartPolicy: Rapid`, since that field cannot be patched.
+Then, if any <<[UNRESOLVED]>>nodes want to use a different backoff curve, their kubelet must be completely redeployed with XYZ kubelet config.
+<<[/UNRESOLVED]>>

 To stop use of this enhancement, there are two options.

-On a per-Pod basis, Pods can be completely redeployed with `restartPolicy` set to something besides `Rapid`.
-They will no longer use the `Rapid` backoff curve;
-since the Pods have been completely redeployed, they will lose their prior backoff counter anyways and, if restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).
+On a <<[UNRESOLVED]>> per-node basis, nodes can be completely redeployed with XYZ kubelet config set to ABC.
+Since the Pods have been completely redeployed, they will lose their prior backoff counter anyways and, if restarted, will start from the beginning of their backoff curve (either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate).
+<<[/UNRESOLVED]>>

 Or, the entire cluster can be restarted with the `EnableRapidCrashLoopBackoffDecay` feature gate turned off.
-In this case, any Pod configured with `restartPolicy: Rapid` will instead serve as `restartPolicy:
+In this case, any
+<<[UNRESOLVED]>>Node configured with a different backoff curve will instead use
-Always` and use the default backoff curve.
-Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning of their backoff curve.
+the default backoff curve.
+Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning of their backoff curve.<<[/UNRESOLVED]>>

 ### Version Skew Strategy